TaTooKa/Erzahlspiel/docs/source/pages/optionalrules.rst

 Creative Magic
 ~~~~~~~~~~~~~~

+In this magic system, players and GM imagine magical effects and cast spells in a narrative way.
+There might be "Arcane Schools", "Elements", or "Spell lists", but this would be fictional constraints that simply limit what a particular spellcaster can do.

 There are three ways to cast magic: **Subtle**, **Overt**, or **Massive**.

 **Subtle magic** creates effects that are discreet and often go unnoticed by others.
 It allows the caster to manipulate the environment or influence others without drawing attention.
 The effects are often small-scale, temporary, and weak.